 We’re not saying that all on-site visits are a bad thing…

-...since there are many cases where these are actually called for.
-In fact, XBASE will always dispatch a technician on-site if it's determined that's the best way to resolve an issue.
+There are many cases where these are actually called for.
+In fact, XBASE Technologies will always dispatch a technician onsite if it's determined that's the best way to resolve an issue.

-If you do decide to move away from once-a-week technical support visits and embrace on-demand, 24/7 support instead, then you’ll need to help your staff make behavioural changes.
+If you do decide to move away from once-a-week technical support visits and embrace on-demand, 24/7 support from a managed IT services provider instead, then you’ll need to help your staff make behavioural changes.
 For instance, instead of saving up trouble tickets for the visiting technician to tackle one day, they must be encouraged to call or email the support line as soon as they encounter issues.
 This learned habit helps to mitigate risk and keeps staff as productive as possible every day of the week.

-If your business experiences the issues associated with once-a-week technical support visits, then it’s time to look into breaking that habit.
-Talk to our consultants at XBASE Technologies Corporation to learn more about our Exponentially Better™ IT support services today.
+If your business experiences the issues associated with once-a-week technical support visits, then it’s time to look into breaking that habit and hire a trustworthy MSP in Toronto.
+Talk to our consultants at XBASE Technologies to learn more about our Exponentially Better™ IT support services today.